Liz Jackson (educationalist)

-In 2023, Jackson rejoined the University of Hong Kong as Professor of Education.
 She was appointed Associate Dean (Research) and Karen Lo Eugene Chuang Professor in Diversity and Equity.
-Her current work at HKU includes international education, curriculum development, and equity-focused research initiatives.

 Research and Scholarship

 Jackson’s first book, Muslims and Islam in U.S. Education: Reconsidering Multiculturalism (2014), examined how Islam and Muslims are represented in U.S. schools and argued for a rethinking of multiculturalism.
 The book received the inaugural PESA Book Award and the HKU Research Output Prize for Education.

 Her second book, Questioning Allegiance: Resituating Civic Education (2019), explored how civic education is shaped by local, national, and global allegiances.
 It won the Critics’ Choice Award from the American Educational Studies Association.

 Her third book, Beyond Virtue: The Politics of Educating Emotions (2020), analysed the politics of emotional education and received the American Educational Studies Association Book Award and the Outstanding Book Award of the Society of Professors of Education.

 Her fourth book, Contesting Education and Identity in Hong Kong (2020), examined youth, civic identity, and protest in Hong Kong.

 Jackson has also co-authored books on education in Tanzania and edited international volumes on ethics in higher education, race and racism, gender studies, and pedagogy.
 Her recent research addresses emotions and virtues, wellbeing, and cross-cultural ethics in education.